itscodenation/flw1-giphy-20-21-starter/README.md

 ## Day 2
 ### JS
+- [ ] Display the image from your console log on the screen
 - [ ] Take user input from the input box when button is clicked
 - [ ] Update the API request url based on user input
-- [ ] Display the image to the screen
+- [ ] Display the updated image on the screen

 ### Wrap
 - [ ] Push your changes!